-The Policy was approved at a meeting of the Full Council and was published via our website on 16 December 2021.
+The Policy was approved at a meeting of the Full Council on xx January 2025 and was published via our website.
 Copies have been placed in the public libraries of the area as well as being available in the principal Council Offices.

-Should you have any comments as regards this Policy Statement please send them via e-mail or letter to the following contact:
+Should you have any comments as regards this Policy Statement please send them via email or letter to the following contact: